Connor-McCartney/Connor-McCartney.github.io/_pages/cryptography/other/HITCON2025.md

 $$(k_0 \cdot a_? \cdot m_? + k_0 \cdot a_? \cdot m_? + \ ...) - (k_1 \cdot a_? \cdot m_? + k_1 \cdot a_? \cdot m_? + \ ...) = 0$$

-Note that LLL only seems to let us solve the overlapping terms in T0 and T1.
+Note that LLL doesn't let us solve the diagonals, so brute them afterwards.

 ---